Setting Up#

 sudo chmod a+rwx /var/run/docker.pid

-For questions, please reach out on discord in the docker channel!
+For questions, please reach out on discord in the docker thread!

 Video